YukiMatsumura/RxBackoff/README.md

 ## Backoff time algorithm

-The backoff time can be choose fixed intervals or according to the truncated binary exponential backoff algorithm.
+The backoff time can be choose fixed intervals or according to the truncated exponential backoff algorithm.

 ### Fixed interval backoff